linux-rdma/rdma-core/providers/mlx5/man/mlx5dv_create_flow.3.md

 		The DEVX destination object for the matched packets.
 	MLX5DV_FLOW_ACTION_COUNTERS_DEVX
 		The DEVX counter object for the matched packets.
+	MLX5DV_FLOW_ACTION_DEFAULT_MISS
+		Steer the packet to the default miss destination.

 *qp*
 :	QP passed, to be used with *type* *MLX5DV_FLOW_ACTION_DEST_IBV_QP*.